Comcast/Oscar/README.md

 ### 2015 TODO's Features

-Add NetSNMPJ Support, Later 2015
+Add NetSNMPJ Support or new Java Wrapper for NetSNMP, Later 2015

 ADD DPoE Support (API Started but not finished) Later 2015